Senate of Chile: First conservative senate

 Created by Title III of the Constitution of 1818.
 It was composed of five titular members and five alternate members selected directly by the Supreme Director.
 It was supposed to function only when the lower house was not in function or could not meet, and had the power to enact "provisory rules" that had the same effect as laws (hence the "conservative" moniker, because it "conserved" the power.)
 It functioned from October, 1818 to May, 1822.

-Election cycles

-Key to Senate classes by regions: